vhive-serverless/loader/docs/generate_deploy_info_docs.md

 ## Schema and Usage

 The `deploy_info.json` file in the `vSwarm_deploy_metadata.tar.gz`  is used to identify the relative file paths for the Knative YAML manifests for deploying vSwarm functions.
-It is generated using `workloads/container/generate_deploy_info.py` Python script, which outputs a JSON that embeds the yaml-location and pre-deployment commands for every vSwarm function.
 It also contains the path of YAML files needed as part of the pre-deployment commands to run certain vSwarm benchmarks, for example the `online-shop-database` which requires to be deployed before running `cartservice` benchmark.

 The `deploy_info.json` has the following schema:
 ```console